leosocy/RobustPalmRoi/README.md

 1. Five fingers open.
 1. Take the whole palm.
-1. As much light as possible.
+1. Low illumination on the background.

 ## Installation